 Our website is made possible by displaying online advertisements to our visitors.
 Please consider supporting us by disabling your ad-blocker.

-Nothing is more relaxing than a warm bath… except perhaps a relaxing warm detox bath that also helps cleanse the body.
-Seriously- these detox baths will help remove toxins from the body and they also tend to make you tired so I suggest doing them before bed!
+Nothing is more relaxing than a warm bath except perhaps a relaxing warm detox bath that also helps cleanse the body.
+Seriously- these detox bath recipes will help remove toxins from the body and they also tend to make you tired so I suggest doing them before bed!

 If you struggle with toxins or skin issues these natural recipes are a simple, easy and inexpensive way to boost health!
 I’m always up for a warm bath, and these natural add-ons help improve health while you relax!